 The Solid Waste Management Department oversees a variety of activities and contracts.
-The majority of departmental activities are centered on daily operations of the landfill.
+The majority of departmental activities are centered on daily landfill activities.
 To accomplish the department's mission, the department manages contracts for:

-- Landfill services (\$2.74 million),
+- Landfill services (\$2.62 million)

-- ► Hazardous waste management (\$793,600),
+- Hazardous waste management (\$836,900)

-- ▶ Wood and organics recycling (\$423,200), and
+- Wood and organics recycling (\$422,200) and

-- Engineering services (\$681,850).
+- Engineering services (\$621,150)

-Beyond these contracts, the department spent more than \$4.64 million for:
+Beyond these contracts, the department spent more than \$2.47 million for:

-- environmental controls (landfill gas collection),
+- Environmental controls (landfill gas collection),

-- equipment maintenance,
+- Equipment maintenance,

-- improvements and expansion in the North Ravine Cell landfill,
+- ❖ Improvements and expansion in the North Ravine Cell landfill,

-- payroll,
+- ❖ Payroll,

-- capital expenditures, and other expenses
+- Capital expenditures, and other expenses